ALP in Environment Education

 Professional Development for our Teachers

-To ensure that our teachers are effectively equipped to teach these modules, familiarisation sessions are conducted regularly for the teachers by our STEM educator, Ms Iris Ng.
+To ensure that our teachers are effectively equipped to teach these modules, familiarisation sessions are conducted regularly for the teachers by our STEM educators, Ms Iris Ng and Mr James Koh.

 Teachers come together to go through all the ALP lesson plans, practise with the hands-on activities that our students will do for the year, and offer feedback and suggestions on how these lessons can be refined for our student profile.